katiewrennhansen/30NavBars/README.md

 The goal of this project is to develop my skills at creating responsive navbars from scratch.
 This is always something that I have been fascinated with learning but have always struggled to figure out.
 Each time I come to the point of building a navbar in a project, I can't seem to get it right and I want to change that.
-In this 30 day project, I will design and build 30 unique navbars to build my skills at creating mobile-first, responsive navbars.
+In this project, I will design and build unique navbars to build my skills at creating mobile-first, responsive navbars.

 ### Day 1
 Sept 8, 2019